-F.4.1 A specific function responsible for defining, keeping accounting policies up-to-date (accounting policies area or department) and resolving queries or disputes derived from their interpretation, maintaining continuous communication with those responsible for operations in the organization, as well as an updated manual of accounting policies that is communicated to the units through which the company operates.
+F.4.1 A specific function responsible for defining, keeping accounting policies up to date (accounting policies area or department) and resolving queries or disputes derived from their interpretation, maintaining continuous communication with those responsible for operations in the organization, as well as an updated manual of accounting policies that is communicated to the units through which the company operates.

-The Accounting Regulations Associate Management, which reports to the Corporate Area of Finance and Resources, is entrusted, among other things, with updating accounting policies and applicable rules that concern the Group's financial information, and for resolving consultations and disputes deriving from the interpretation thereof.
+The Accounting Regulations Associate Management, which reports to the Corporate Administration and Finance Division, is entrusted, among other things, with updating accounting policies and applicable rules that concern the Group's financial information, and for resolving consultations and disputes deriving from the interpretation thereof.